Ground State Degeneracy of Infinite-Component Chern-Simons-Maxwell Theories: Foliated vs. Non-foliated Fracton Orders: Abstract

 \section{Abstract}

-Infinite-component Chern-Simons-Maxwell theories with a periodic $K$ matrix provide abundant examples of gapped and gapless, foliated and non-foliated fracton orders.
-In this paper, we study the ground state degeneracy of these theories.
-We show that the ground state degeneracy exhibit various patterns as a function of the linear system size -- the size of the $K$ matrix.
-It can grow exponentially or polynomially, cycle over finitely many values, or fluctuate erratically inside an exponential envelope.
-We relate these different patterns of the ground state degeneracy with the roots of the ``determinant polynomial'', a Laurent polynomial, associated to the periodic $K$ matrix.
-These roots also determine whether the theory is gapped or gapless.
-Based on the ground state degeneracy, we formulate a necessary condition for a gapped theory to be a foliated fracton order.
+Infinite-component Chern-Simons-Maxwell theories with a block-Toeplitz $K$ matrix provide a vast landscape of gapped and gapless, foliated and non-foliated fracton orders.
+In this paper, we investigate the ground state degeneracy (GSD) of these theories, classifying distinct behaviors of the GSD as a function of the linear system size, i.e.~the size of the $K$ matrix.
+We find that the GSD can exhibit exponential or polynomial growth, cyclic variations across a finite set of values, or erratic fluctuations within an exponential envelope.
+We relate these different patterns to the roots of the determinant polynomial -- a Laurent polynomial associated with the block-Toeplitz $K$ matrix.
+These roots also play a crucial role in determining whether the theory is gapped or gapless.
+In addition, we propose a necessary condition for a gapped infinite-component Chern-Simons-Maxwell theory to be a foliated fracton order, based on the porperties of the determinant polynomial.